For those who know nothing about caviar beyond the movies and gourmet food magazines, there are a lot of questions on the table.

 This is a simple process known as curing and was crucial in the development of modern civilization.
 Because options for storing and cooling food were extremely limited before the 20th century, people aggressively cured meats, seafood, and even veggies to make them last.

-With that said, modern caviar is far less salty that the sturgeon roe products of the past since we have the luxury of advanced refrigeration techniques and shipping infrastructure that can keep caviar fresh for longer— without overloading it with salt and preservatives.
+With that said, modern caviar is far less salty than the sturgeon roe products of the past since we have the luxury of advanced refrigeration techniques and shipping infrastructure that can keep caviar fresh for longer— without overloading it with salt and preservatives.

 Generally speaking, high-grade caviar contains less salt than lower grade products.
 If you come across Grade 1 caviar, the pearls will likely be full and firm, with virtually zero imperfections and only a small amount of salt used to preserve the eggs.